To migrate your repository run the following commands in your local repository (

 git add --renormalize . git commit -m "Converted LFS files to plain git."

 Now you have to squash this conversion commit into your original commit which added the files as Git LFS files.
 In result your branch history should and must not have any Git LFS files!
 Otherwise GitLab will reject the push!

 When you are done migrating your branches you need to disable Git LFS in your local repository:

 This creates a new fork under your account with the URL

-You have to modify your git remotes to point to the new GitLab repos.
-Assuming the former official git repo remote is called
+You have to modify your git remotes to point to the new GitLab repositories.
+Assuming the former official git repository remote is called

 git remote set-url upstream https://gitlab.opengeosys.org/ogs/ogs.git

 Or you can clone a fresh repository by following the steps in Get the source code.